muggy8/improbable/have-and-havenot/9nyC33pA.md

 I started imagining a future scenario where I had to recount the events of right now and of my recent past and the prospect of having to use Unnamed Summon #1 and Unnamed Summon #2 to explain who did what and what happened to whom.

 Yah, that's definitely not going to work out.
-Having 1 unnamed summon is already one too many already.
+Having 1 unnamed summon is already one too many.

-That's why I decided to continue questioning the current summoned despite me pretty much already labelling this summoning a failure.
+That's why I decided to continue questioning the current summoned despite me pretty much already labelling this summoning a failure in my heart.

 "What do people normally call you in your homeworld?"